Reach-Industries/Frontend-React-Developer-Test/README.md

 # Test Introduction

-Our customers set up our cameras, called LabEyes, within their lab environments to gather visual data which is then processed by Lumi into quantitative values.
-Once we have derived data from a video we can then overlay it on the video in real time to simply visualise what Lumi has generated.
+Our customers set up our cameras, called LabEyes, within their lab environments to gather visual data which is then processed by Lumi (our cloud platform) into quantitative values.
+Once we have derived data from a video, we can overlay it on the video in real time to visualize what Lumi has generated.

 This assessment will centre around building a single page application, fetching remote data and displaying synchronised video and annotation information.
 You should design your work as if it were something you will be iterating on in the future in collaboration with other people - you won’t actually be doing this, but this should be considered in your decisions and code style